‘Godspeed, Scott Carpenter’

 I have spent a great deal of time interacting with Scott and his family in order to write this article with the accompanying Podcast and they made me feel like a welcome member of their family.

 Hear Scott Carpenter's amazing story in his own words.
-Learn all about The Right Stuff and how Scott Carpenter was a member of SEA-LAB and how Rolex developed the SEA-DWELLER for Scott and his U.S. Navy sea dwelling team.
+Learn all about The Right Stuff and how Scott Carpenter was a member of SEA-LAB and how Rolex developed the SEA-DWELLER for Scott and his U.S. Navy Sea Dwelling team.
+Scott even discusses his infatuation with the iPhone, and we chat about everything from I Dream Of Jeannie to Star Trek.
 (Running Time 1:10:47)

 To listen to the podcast in your browser click on the play button below.
 (If you are using Internet Explorer you may need to click the play button twice):